Kumano Kodo Trail, Japan: A Complete Guide Answering All FAQs

 History of the Kumano Kodo Pilgrimage

-Over 1,000 years ago in the 11th century, Japanese emperors and their court would traverse the Kumano Kodo paths starting from the empirical city of Kyoto.
-They hiked into the forests of the Kii Peninsula to arrive at the 3 temples.
+Over 1,000 years ago, in the 11th century, Japanese emperors and their court would traverse the Kumano Kodo paths starting from the empirical city of Kyoto.
+They hiked into the forests of the Kii Peninsula to arrive at the three temples.
 These journeys would take 30 to 40 days and were considered spiritual journeys as they searched for heaven on earth.
 It is believed that the Gods live in these forests.
 Along the way, they would stop and purify themselves at the Oji’s (smaller temples).
-The journeys were often deadly due to the difficulty and many people died along the route.
+The journeys were often deadly due to the difficulty, and many people died along the route.

 Eventually, this search for spirituality trickled down to the masses; samari as well as regular people started to eventually take these sacred journeys too.

 Throughout time, the feudal system collapsed as did the routes in a way.
-However, in the 1990’s people started walking these trails again, and from that point on they have been growing in popularity.
+However, in the 1990s people started walking these trails again, and from that point on they have been growing in popularity.
 In 2004 the Kumano Kodo trail was given a UNESCO World Heritage designation.
 There are only two pilgrimages that have that designation; the Camino de Santiago and the Kumano Kodo.

 Kumano Kodo Routes

 Nakahechi – This was the route mainly used by the imperial family coming from Kyoto.
 It also happens to be the route most modern-day pilgrims take.
 It’s probably the most established for tourism and lodging along the way.
 It starts in Tanabe on the western coast and heads east through the mountains to the 3 Grand Shrines.
-You can do variations of 10 to 4 days of this route depending on your available time.
+You can do variations of 10 to 4 days of this route, depending on your available time.

-Ohechi – this route traverses the southern coast from Tanabe to Nachi Taisha.
+- Ohechi – this route traverses the southern coast from Tanabe to Nachi Taisha.
 Only short sections of the paths remain today due to the development of roads.

-Kohechi – this route travels North/South through the middle of the Kii Peninsula.
+- Kohechi – this route travels North/South through the middle of the Kii Peninsula.
 It crosses three 3,000 ft passes along its 70km.
 It’s a more advanced hiking route with much fewer people.

-Iseji – runs along the east coast of the Kii Peninsula.
+- Iseji – runs along the east coast of the Kii Peninsula.
 Only short sections of the paths remain today due to the development of roads.

 How to Get Dual Pilgrim Status

-You’ve heard of sister cities, well the Kumano Kodo trail and the Camino de Santiago are sister pilgrimages!
+You’ve heard of sister cities; well, the Kumano Kodo trail and the Camino de Santiago are sister pilgrimages!
 Since both received UNESCO status, they have banded together to offer a dual pilgrim status for pilgrims who complete one of each of the following:

 WAY OF ST. JAMES

-• at least the last 100 km on foot or by horse, or
+- At least the last 100 km on foot or by horse, or

 KUMANO KODO

-• Takijiri-oji to Kumano Hongu Taisha on foot (~38 km) or
+- Takijiri-oji to Kumano Hongu Taisha on foot (~38 km) or

-• Kumano Nachi Taisha to/from Kumano Hongu Taisha on foot (~30 km) or
+- Kumano Nachi Taisha to/from Kumano Hongu Taisha on foot (~30 km) or

-• Hosshinmon-oji to Kumano Hongu Taisha on foot (~7 km) plus a visit to Kumano Hayatama Taisha and Kumano Nachi Taisha or
+- Hosshinmon-oji to Kumano Hongu Taisha on foot (~7 km) plus a visit to Kumano Hayatama Taisha and Kumano Nachi Taisha or

-• Koyasan to Kumano Hongu Taisha on foot (~70 km)
+- Koyasan to Kumano Hongu Taisha on foot (~70 km)

 Find more information on how to get dual pilgrimage status here.